HenningOp/MeMO/README.md

-Usage:
+**Usage**:
 To use MeMO to optimise your model you have built three instances:

 1. An array/list of a first parameter guess (can be random) par0 comprising all parameters that shall be used in calibration.
 All elements are floating values.
 2. Two arrays containing the parameter contraints (upper and lower).
 All elements are floating values
 3. A function that gives estimated parameters to the model, runs the model and returns a list with calculated components of the Kling-Gupta Efficiency.

 An example for such a function will be given in the next section.
 To apply a meta-optimisation first import MeMO to your script: